Courvix-Network/OVH-DDoS-Alerts/README.md

 # OVH DDoS Alerts
 Checks the OVH API to see if an IP address is in forced mitigation mode and sends Discord alerts.

+P.S.
+This is the first thing that I wrote in NodeJS - improvements to the code via pull requests are encouraged.

 ## About
 - Made by Courvix for the Courvix Network
 - Instagram: courvixnetwork